Lars-B/CEDAR/README.md

   in the same line in the input file.
   Parameter `seed` is the seed of the random generator and has default value `0`.

-- Hill-climbig heuristic exploration of the tree space using HOPs:
+- Hill-climbing heuristic exploration of the tree space using HOPs:
   starting from a random tree, the heuristic iterates the following steps
   - reorder randomly the leaves of the current tree
   - compute the likelihood of all trees in the HOP neighbourhood of the current tree using <a hef="https://github.com/amkozlov/raxml-ng">RAxML-NG</a>